Salvation can’t be accomplished in isolation.

 The Google Hangout felt way too much like grad school for comfort.
 It was the dust bunny-addled classroom all over again with cracked plastic chairs and classmates declaring a book unworthy of them solely because they didn’t like the main character.

 I was stymied, and conflicted.
-These people, especially the Dr. So-and-So in charge, should be better at this sort of discussion.
 Why such shallow comments?
 Why wasn’t anyone looking past this need to “cheer” a hero and not see the journey Kaag risked showing us?
 Because I understood this kind of journey.
 Any one buckled under by depression would.

 “Yeah, I mean, talk about a first-world, white-privilege problem.”

 May was not a good month in my house.
 Family crashed upon us in waves for not one, not two, but three parties for Blondie’s birthday.
 The church threw some extra duties my way because apparently no one thinks anything has to be done until mere hours before a major retirement dinner.
 Friends got married upstate, which meant more family gatherings to butter up the baby-sitting and to travel and to get back and to grade final projects and to START a new term and and and AND.